apache/gravitino/docs/trino-connector/development.md

 This software is licensed under the Apache License version 2."
 ---

-This document is to guide you through the development of the Gravitino connector for Trino locally.
+This document is to guide users through the development of the Gravitino connector for Trino locally.

 ## Prerequisites